Erika Lust: Development

-In 2010, Lust opened an online erotic cinema called Lust Cinema, exhibiting her own films and those of other authors of the new wave of explicit films.
-She started the first crowdsourced project in the history of adult cinema in 2013, calling it XConfessions.
-It has become her main source of work in the years thereafter.
+In 2010, Lust launched an online erotic cinema called Lust Cinema, which exhibits her own films and those of other directors working in explicit film.
+In 2013, she launched the crowd-sourced project XConfessions.
+It later became a major part of her work.

-In 2017, Glamour listed Lust Cinema as one of the 15 Feminist Porn Sites That You’ll Really, Really Enjoy.
-In 2019, Lust was named as one of the BBC's 100 Most Influential Women of the Year.
+In 2017, Glamour included Lust Cinema in a list of feminist porn sites.
+In 2019, Lust was named as one of the BBC's 100 Women of 2019.

 Other projects

-Lust has written several books on eroticism and sexuality; her first book Good Porn was published in 2009 by Seal Press.
-In it, she lists such common myths associated with ‘phony, predictable porn for men’, including: #2.
-Men can always get it up; #6.
-When a man is choking a woman with his dick, she always smiles and enjoys it; #7.
-Beautiful young women just love to have sex with fat, ugly, middle-aged men; #13.
-Every lesbian is tall, thin and pretty and has long hair and nails.
+Lust has written several books on eroticism and sexuality; her first book, Good Porn, was published in 2009 by Seal Press.
+The book discusses recurring themes and conventions in mainstream heterosexual pornography.

-Lust runs an online store offering her books and films, as well as sex toys and other erotic wares.
+Lust runs an online store that sells her books and films, as well as sex toys and other products.
 In February 2016, her company had about 15 employees.

-In 2017, in consultation with sex educators Lust created a porn-education website for parents, "The Porn Conversation".
-The site provides links to research and tips for talking to kids about the unrealistic nature of mainstream porn.
+In 2017, in consultation with sex educators, Lust and her husband Pablo Dobner created the website The Porn Conversation, intended as a resource for parents.
+The site links to research and offers advice on discussing the unrealistic aspects of mainstream pornography with children.

 Films

-Her film Cabaret Desire (2011) won her the Feminist Porn Award for Movie of the Year in 2012 and the CineKink Audience Choice Award for Best Narrative Feature.
-It was cited as an example of the diversity of porn at the 2013 Berlin Porn Film Festival providing a space for rethinking sex, sexuality, and pornography.
+Her film Cabaret Desire (2011) won the Feminist Porn Award for Movie of the Year in 2012 and the CineKink Audience Choice Award for Best Narrative Feature.
+It was later cited as an example of the range of work shown at the 2013 Berlin Porn Film Festival.

-In 2020, her film The Intern received three film nominations for the XBIZ Europa Awards including Feature Movie of the Year, Best Acting (won) and Best Sex Scene in a Feature Movie.
-Her film Super Femmes was also nominated for Best Lesbian Sex Scene (won) and was the first time in the history of XBIZ Europa Awards where a Big Beautiful Woman (BBW) or trans performer were nominated in a non-genre specific category.
-Erika Lust Films was also nominated for Global Studio Brand of the Year, and her online streaming platform XConfessions was nominated for Erotic Site of the Year.
+In 2020, her film The Intern received three nominations at the XBIZ Europa Awards, including Feature Movie of the Year, Best Acting, and Best Sex Scene in a Feature Movie.
+Her film Super Femmes was also nominated for Best Lesbian Sex Scene.
+Erika Lust Films was nominated for Global Studio Brand of the Year, and her online streaming platform XConfessions was nominated for Erotic Site of the Year.